Donald Trump Remembers the 'Legend' Rush Limbaugh

 “He was truly a man of the future.
 He loved this country so much, he loved the people of this country so much,” Trump said.

-“He was very open, I think that’s why his show did so well, he was very open to his listeners, to his fans, of which there were record numbers,”
+“He was very open, I think that’s why his show did so well, he was very open to his listeners, to his fans, of which there were record numbers,” he continued.

 Trump commented on Limbaugh’s talent on the radio for his “massive” audience.